Last-gasp Boffelli try takes Argentina to Scotland series win

 Boffelli, who plays for Scottish club Edinburgh, crossed after the Pumas had trailed by 15 points with half an hour remaining in Santiago del Estero.

-The hosts claimed the decider after losing last week in Salta but won the opening game in San Salvador de Jujuy on July 2.
+The hosts claimed the decider after losing seven days ago in Salta but won the opening game in San Salvador de Jujuy on July 2.

+"I liked that we didn't drop our bundle.
+Last week we did that a little bit," Argentina head coach Michael Cheika told Sky Sports.

 Cheika's Scotland counterpart Gregor Townsend handed full-back Ollie Smith his debut as tight-head prop Zander Fagerson made his 50th appearance for his country.